SamPlane/HPC_Text_Analysis/README.md

-# HPC_Text_Analysis
+# HPC\_Text\_Analysis

 C implementation to count instances of a specific string in a large text corpus, sped up using MPI

-Text used is "The Odyssey" in a plaintext file, obtained from Project Gutenberg
+Example text used is "The Odyssey" in a plaintext file, obtained from Project Gutenberg